MSc Genomic Medicine / Course details

 PGDip students must complete 8 units to achieve the required number of credits (120 credits).

 PGCert students must complete 4 units to achieve the required number of credits (60 credits).

 Core units: Bioinformatics, Interpretation, Statistics and Data Quality Assurance; Fundamentals of Human Genetics; Omics Techniques and their Application to Genomic Medicine; Project (30 or 60 credit).

-Elective core units: Application of Genomics in Infectious Disease; Genomics of Common and Rare Inherited Diseases; Molecular Pathology of Cancer and Application in Cancer Diagnosis, Screening, and Treatment; Pharmacogenomics and Stratified Healthcare.
+Elective core units: Application of Genomics in Infectious Disease; Genomics of Common and Rare Inherited Diseases; Molecular Pathology of Cancer and Application in Cancer Diagnosis, Screening, and Treatment; Pharmacogenetics, Pharmacogenomics and Stratified Healthcare.

 Optional units: Counselling Skills for Genomics; Disease Modelling and Genome Engineering; Economics of Genomics and Precision Medicine; Ethical, Legal and Social Issues in Applied Genomics; Health Informatics.

 The course unit details given below are subject to change, and are the latest example of the curriculum available on this course of study.

 |Pharmacogenomics and Stratified Healthcare||BIOL67481||15||Mandatory|

 |Next Generation Sequencing and Omics in Medicine and Disease||BIOL67562||15||Mandatory|

 |Genomics of Common and Rare Inherited Diseases||BIOL67582||15||Mandatory|